PAH Analysis (Alkylated PAHs, HPAHs & PAHs in Air)

 - Alkyl-substituted benzenes: 1,2,3-trimethylbenzene, 1,2,4,5-tetramethylbenzene

 - Aromatics: indane, indene, naphthalene, 1-methylnaphthalene, 2-methylnaphthalene

-This list is recommended in the NYDEC vapor intrusion guidance for MGP sites and is applicable to sites in other jurisdictions.
+This list is recommended in the New York State Department of Environmental Conservation (NYSDEC) vapor intrusion guidance for MGP sites and is applicable to sites in other jurisdictions.

 Alpha also offers EPA Method TO-13A analysis for PAHs in air monitoring programs and has extensive experience providing this analysis for conducting fence-line monitoring during remediation of MGP sites.
-As a cost-saving measure, the TO-15 method can be employed to conduct analysis of naphthalene if that is the only compound of concern on the TO-13 analysis.
-A number of comparison studies have been conducted and the results for naphthalene via the TO-15 and TO-13 methods are comparable.
-Alpha presented the following paper outlining our work conducted in support of one of these comparison studies at an Air & Waste Management Conference: "Comparison of Naphthalene Measurements between Laboratory Methods and an Ultra-fast Field Gas Chromatograph", Andrew P. Rezendes, Alpha Analytical, Eight Wallkup Drive, Westborough, MA 01581; Michael A. Marando, Raymond Siegener, Patrick P. King, Roy Desroschers, GEI Consultants, 400 Unicorn Park, Woburn, MA 01801.
+As a cost-saving measure, the TO-15 SIM method may be applicable for the analysis of naphthalene if that is the only PAH compound of concern and the reporting limit meets the Perimeter Air monitoring plan (PAMP ) for off site emissions.
+A number of comparison studies have been conducted, and the results for naphthalene-- via the TO-15 and TO-13 methods-- are comparable.
+Method TO-13 offers lower reporting levels than Method TO-15 for naphthalene.